The Email Experience Manager uses two main pipelines to generate and send messages:

 Moves the email campaign to the Queuing state.

-Changes the workflow state of the analytics definitions that are related to the email campaign (engagement plan, campaign, subject MV test) to Deployed.
+Changes the workflow state of the analytics definitions that are related to the email campaign (campaign, subject MV test) to Deployed.

 Publishes the message item and the message campaign item.

-The master server queues recipients to a separate collection in the EXM master database.
+The master server queues recipients to the DispatchQueue table in the EXM master database, using segmented List Manager contact sources to filter out contacts where:

 Changes the state of the email campaign to Sending.